Sajid5713/NamasteReact/Readme/Talk is Cheap show me the code/README.md

     - reuse previously completed task
     - abort work if no longer needed.

 9. Why we need keys in React?
-When do we need keys in React?
+When do we need keys in React?</br>
 Ans: "Keys" are needed ti identify which items have changes (added/removed/reordered).
 When we have large number of list / group of similar data, we need keys.

-10. Can we use index as keys in React?
+10. Can we use index as keys in React?</br>
 Ans: Yes, we can; but it is recommended to use a unique key for each items.
 It is not recommended to use when the order of the items is changing.

-11. What is props in React?
+11. What is props in React?</br>
 Ans.
 "Props" are properties that are passed to React Component.
 They are also mean to pass data from one component to another.

-12. What is a Config Driven UI ?
+12. What is a Config Driven UI ?</br>
 Ans: In Configuration Driven UI, all website data is driven by data.
 The layout, styles and properties of the UI elements are defined in a config file which can be easily modified as per need with need a change to codebase.